BRIEF

 Disagreement over two hydroelectric power plants:

 The disagreement between India and Pakistan concerns the design features of the Kishenganga (330 megawatts) and Ratle (850 megawatts) hydroelectric power plants.
-The former was inaugurated in 2018 while the latter is under construction.
+The former was inaugurated in 2018 while the latter, based on information available, is under construction.
 The World Bank is not financing either project.

 The two countries disagree over whether the technical design features of these two hydroelectric plants contravene the Treaty.
-The plants are located in India on tributaries of the Jhelum and the Chenab Rivers, respectively.
+The plants are located in India on tributaries of the Jhelum and the Chenab Rivers.
 The Treaty designates these two rivers, as well as the Indus, as the “Western Rivers” to which Pakistan has unrestricted use with some exceptions.
-Under the Treaty, India is permitted to construct hydroelectric power facilities on these rivers, subject to constraints specified in Annexures to the Treaty.
+Under the Treaty, India is permitted to construct hydroelectric power facilities on these rivers, subject to constraints including design specifications as provided for in Annexures to the Treaty

 Different Treaty mechanisms sought by India and Pakistan:

-In 2016, Pakistan asked the World Bank to facilitate the setting up of a Court of Arbitration to look into its concerns about the designs of the two hydroelectric power projects.
+In 2016, Pakistan asked the World Bank to facilitate the setting up of an ad hoc Court of Arbitration to look into its concerns about the designs of the two hydroelectric power projects.
 India asked for the appointment of a Neutral Expert for the same purpose.
 These requests came after the Permanent Indus Commission had been engaged in discussions on the matter for a while.

+The Treaty does not empower the World Bank to decide whether one procedure should take precedence over the other.
 The World Bank sought to fulfill its procedural obligations with respect to both the Court of Arbitration and the Neutral Expert.
-The Treaty does not empower the World Bank to decide whether one procedure should take precedence over the other; rather it vests the determination of jurisdictional competence on each of the two mechanisms.
 At the same time, the World Bank actively encouraged both countries to agree amicably on a mechanism to address the issues.

 Working with India and Pakistan:

-On December 12, 2016, World Bank Group President Jim Yong Kim announced that the World Bank would pause before taking further steps in each of the two processes requested by the Parties.
-The announcement by the Bank was taken to protect the Treaty in the interests of both countries.
+On December 12, 2016, the then World Bank Group President Jim Yong Kim announced that the World Bank would pause before taking further steps in each of the two processes requested by the Parties.
+The announcement by the Bank was taken in order to provide both countries time to explore an amicable solution.

-Since then, the World Bank has worked to seek an amicable resolution.
-Multiple high-level meetings have been convened and a variety of proposals have been discussed.
-However, five years of joint efforts have not yielded a solution.
-On March 31, 2022, the World Bank, therefore, decided to resume the process of appointing a Neutral Expert and a Chairman for the Court of Arbitration.
+The World Bank then worked diligently with both countries to seek a mutually acceptable outcome.
+Multiple high-level meetings were convened, and a variety of proposals were discussed.
+However, five years of joint efforts did not yield a solution.
+On March 31, 2022, the World Bank decided to resume the process of appointing a Neutral Expert and a Chairman for the Court of Arbitration.

 The World Bank remains committed to act in good faith and with complete impartiality and transparency while continuing to assist the countries and fulfilling its responsibilities under the Treaty.